John Chervinsky Emerging Photographer Scholarship

 The scholarship is open to photographers who have produced individual works of photography and/or are in the process of producing bodies of work.

 This scholarship is not for well-established photographers.
 Well-established photographers are individuals in mid-photography-careers and are seen by the public and peers as distinguished in the field of photography and have many accomplishments as a photographer.
-Please note again that an artist who has had SOLO exhibitions in established galleries/museums or has gallery representation will be considered too accomplished to receive this scholarship.
+Please note again that an artist who has had SOLO exhibitions in established commercial galleries, academic galleries (except for thesis shows), photography nonprofit gallery spaces like the Griffin Museum, Houston Center for Photography, Center for Fine Art Photography etc. or a museum gallery or has gallery representation or received significant grant funding (over $3000) will be considered too accomplished to receive this scholarship.
+For example, receiving a Fulbright Scholarship would disqualify a candidate from receiving this scholarship.